armbian/configurator/docs/PACKAGING.md

 Then in each architecture subdirectory, the packager can also use the the following files :

+* `BUILD.sh`
+   This script must be executed by the packaging script, at the root folder of the current module, in order to build the module.
+   Its content will be concatenated with all the other specific `BUILD.sh` found.
+   See **Build phase**

+* `DEPS.build`
+   Architecture specific set of dependencies required to execute `BUILD.sh` correctly.
+   See **Build phase**

+* `DEPS.remove.build`
+   Architecture specific list of packages, to remove from the list of packages to install in order to build the module.
+   See **Build phase**

+* `DEPS_${distribution}.build`
+   Architecture and distribution specific set of dependencies, required to execute `BUILD.sh` correctly.
+   See **Build phase**

+* `DEPS_${distribution}.remove.build`
+   Architecture and distribution specific list of packages, to remove from the list of packages to install in order to build the module.
+   See **Build phase**

 * `DEPS`
    Architecture specific dependencies files, that will be concatenated with all the specifics dependencies files.